Polygol/polygol.github.io/README.md

 **Visit at https://gurasuraisu.github.io**

 Gurapps are apps that extend your Gurasuraisu experience.
 The GitHub repository for each Gurapp are seperate from the `gurasuraisu.github.io` GitHub repository.

+# Running Locally
-You must download the Gurapps from each GitHub repository and place them in the root directory in order for Gurapps to work correctly with Gurasuraisu locally.
+Gurapps: You must download the Gurapps from each GitHub repository and place them in the root directory in order for Gurapps to work correctly with Gurasuraisu locally.
+Assets: You must edit the directory path in the code, since every path assumes that the asset is in root.

+# Credits
+Gurapp Icons: kirbIndustries
+Timer Sound: Google

 ---